South Africa endorses global declaration to triple nuclear energy

 World Nuclear Association warmly welcomes South Africa as latest endorser of the Declaration to Triple global nuclear energy capacity by 2050, joining 33 nations committed to expanding nuclear energy’s role in delivering clean, secure, and affordable energy systems.

-Dr Kgosientsho Ramokgopa, South African Minister of Electricity and Energy, will make the announcement during the Africa Energy Indaba in Cape Town (3–5 March 2026), marking a significant milestone for Africa’s leadership in the global clean energy transition.
+Dr Kgosientsho Ramokgopa, South African Minister of Electricity and Energy, made the announcement during the Africa Energy Indaba in Cape Town (3–5 March 2026), marking a significant milestone for Africa’s leadership in the global clean energy transition.
+Minister Ramokgopa said "We are delighted to be part of the global support for nuclear energy visible through the Declaration to Triple Global Nuclear Capacity by 2050".

 South Africa’s participation underscores the country’s longstanding recognition of nuclear energy as a vital part of its energy mix.
 As the only nation on the African continent with existing commercial nuclear generation, the decision signals strong continental leadership and renewed ambition for expanding clean baseload power.